 - A built-in base of millions of active users to put your store in front of

-- Simplified fulfillment — InstaCart handles the order and sends pickers to your store to prepare orders for you
+- Simplified fulfillment that handles the order and sends pickers to your store to prepare orders for you

 - Modular e-commerce suite to add Instacart features to an existing website

-Pricing: Contact InstaCart to get an overview of how they apply fees for their pickup orders.
+Pricing: Contact InstaCart to get an overview of how they apply fees and set minimum order pricing for their pickup orders.

-4. Wave Grocery — An Extremely Sophisticated (but Standalone) Solution
+4. Wave Grocery — A Sophisticated (but Standalone) Solution

-- Flexible options to choose which channels you want, including websites, mobile apps, picker apps, loyalty apps, and more
+- Flexible options to choose which channels you want, including websites, mobile apps, picker apps, and loyalty apps

 - Smart product replacement features and location directories to speed up the fulfillment process

-- Phone ordering options that still filter through your normal inventory and sales systems
+- Phone ordering options that filter through your normal inventory and sales systems

 Pricing: Wave Grocery starts at $600/month.

 Giving your customers convenient online shopping options is key to staying competitive and delivering the modern shopping experience customers expect.
-But when you’re taking your store online, don’t just rush forward with half-baked solutions that end up making your life harder.
+But when you take your store online, don’t rush forward with half-baked solutions that make your life harder.